spacetelescope/style-guides/guides/python-testing.md

 For STScI GitLab instances, please contact ITSD.

+## Automated test code coverage

+There are several packages available to quantify the test-code coverage of the GitHub repository code.
+One is [Coveralls](https://coveralls.io) and some packages at STScI are using this as part of the CI automated procedure.
+A second is [Codecov](https://codecov.io/) that is very similar to Coveralls.
+There are other STScI GitHub repositories that are using Codecov.

+There are benefits to both packages and one of them should be setup in each repository to quantify the test code coverage and to encourage writing test code.
+There appear to be several benefits to using Codecov (over Coveralls) including a cleaner method to automatically report test-code coverage test on a PR within GitHub.
+So, it is encouraged that each STScI repository include Codecov coverage tests as part of the automated CI in Travis or Jenkins.

 ## Displaying test status

 Each of the different CI services provide badges that you can add to your